Background & Rationale

 We think that a self-assessment follow up method after EMA (including a urine pregnancy test) will result in more complete follow up, and will be as safe and effective at detecting continuing pregnancy as comparative blood tests.
 Answering this important research question will result in a strong recommendation in the NZ abortion clinical guideline, less variation in practice between abortion clinics and achievement of health equity.

 If you consent to participate, you will be randomly allocated to one of two follow-up methods; you have a 50/50 chance of being in one group or the other.
 Up to this point, the abortion process will be the same for every wāhine in the study.
-After you are allocated, you will find out which method of follow-up you will receive and this cannot be changed during the study unless your health practitioner thinks you need to.
+After you are allocated to a group, you will find out which method of follow-up you will receive and this cannot be changed during the study unless your health practitioner thinks you need to.

-If this sounds like something you are wiling to support, please read the information sheet.
+If this sounds like something you are wiling to support, please read the information sheet for further details.

 Blood test follow up group: